Akuli/python-tutorial/basics/what-is-programming.md

 - Now you should know what programming and programming languages are.
 - You don't need to be good at math and you don't need a new computer.
 - Complicated programs consist of simple pieces.
-- You don't need to remember how to type different characters.
-Just find the character on your keyboard and press the key, holding down shift or AltGr as needed.
 - Make sure you understand everything you read.
 - Experiment with things freely and don't fear mistakes.
 - Error messages are our friends.